maxlanceund/equal-system/papers/Guoqiang_Minsong_en.md

 The methodological positioning of this paper is: **this is a theoretical paper, not an empirical paper.** It does not conduct causal inference, does not attempt to prove any hypothesis, and only proposes a testable framework and a set of operational research questions.
 Causal statements herein should be understood as "structural tendencies," not cross-temporal deterministic laws.

-**Keywords**: Strong state and relaxed people; fiscal intermediation; geographic connection costs; structural transmission; research agenda
+**Keywords**: Strong state and tired people; fiscal intermediation; geographic connection costs; structural transmission; research agenda

 **JEL Classification**: H53, H60, I38, P52